Getting Pregnant: When Are You Most Fertile?

 The menstrual cycle is a series of hormonal and physical changes that make pregnancy possible.

-When the menstrual cycle begins the egg is in a fluid sac (called the follicle) in the ovaries.
-At the start of the menstrual cycle, several of these start to try to grow under the influence of the follicle stimulating hormone (FSH).
-For most women, only one of these will continue to mature and form the dominant follicle.
+When the menstrual cycle begins, the egg is in a fluid sac (called the follicle) in the ovaries.
+At the start of the menstrual cycle, several of these try to grow under the influence of the Follicle-Stimulating Hormone (FSH).
+For most women, only one continues to mature and form the dominant follicle.
 This follicle produces estrogen to start preparing for ovulation or release of the egg.

-The egg can live for 24 hours.
-If you’re hoping to become pregnant, you’ll need it to come in contact with sperm during this time.
+So, if you’re hoping to become pregnant, the egg must come in contact with the sperm during this time.

-Meanwhile, progesterone levels are increasing to create the appropriate environment for a fertilized egg.
+Meanwhile, the progesterone levels in your body increase to create the appropriate environment for a fertilized egg.

-If the egg is not fertilized, progesterone levels will drop causing the start of your period.
+If the egg is not fertilized, the progesterone levels drop, causing the start of your period.
 This is marked by vaginal bleeding.

 The “Average” Menstrual Cycle Length

-Knowing the events involved in a menstrual cycle may leave you wondering how frequently one occurs.
+Knowing the events in a menstrual cycle may leave you wondering how frequently one occurs.

 It’s considered average to have a period every 28 days, but regular cycles that are longer or shorter than this (21 to 45 days) are still deemed normal.